ultimate time saving Ks3 science resources.

 This Thinking Hard Challenge Grid uses PiXL’s higher-order strategies to help students deeply engage with specification content

 Designed to stretch and challenge learners of all abilities, it’s perfect for starters, plenaries, cover work, independent study, or revision stations.
+Ai was used to help make these resources.

 Example Tasks: